Find Affordable College Courses

 UIUC Biomathematics & Bioinformatics Master’s Program

-During the 2020-2021 academic year, 11 students graduated with a master's degree in biomathematics from UIUC.
-About 64% were men and 36% were women.
+For the most recent academic year available, 100% of biomathematics master's degrees went to men and 0% went to women.
 Nationwide, master's degree programs only see 45% men graduate in biomathematics each year.
-UIUC does a better job at serving the male population as it supports 19% more men than average.
+UIUC does a better job at serving the male population as it supports 55% more men than average.

 undefined